adept/tacticus-planner-inventory-companion/README.md

 Then pass both export json and screenshots to `parser.py`: `./parser.py export.json ./screenshots/*.png`

 It will create `./output` with lots of PNG files.
-Check `./output/output_*.png` - they would be your screenshots with all the recognized upgrades clearly marked and all mismatching quantities highlighted.
+Check `./output/output_*.png` - they would be your screenshots with all the recognized upgrades marked and all mismatching quantities highlighted.
 You can now update your Tacticus Planner inventory based on this.

 # Limitations

+Tested on screenshots from single source only/

 Some of the upgrade icon images in `./upgrades` are of low quality (75x75 px), which leads to false positives and false negatives in recognition.